 Although no direct financial benefits arise directly from one or the other, going from a visitor status to that of signing up for a newsletter is still relevant.
 This represents an important step in the journey that will lead you to the acquisition of this customer.
 Therefore, it is entirely possible that each phase of this process be evaluated according to its' own conversion rate.
 Note that each of these steps is an integral part of the conversion funnel, which is covered in section 7 of our article "12 ways to improve your conversion rate".

 Why should you calculate a website's conversion rate?

 Evaluating the conversion rate of the different steps leading to a customer acquisition will allow you to identify the aspects that compromise your success and can indicate the necessity to use A/B testing to identify which corrective measures could help increase your success rate.

-It goes without saying that calculating the conversion rate for each aspect and functionality associated with your website is a part of the daily follow-ups you should complete to ensure that your website is at its' best.
+It goes without saying that calculating the conversion rate for each aspect and functionality associated with your website is a part of the daily follow-ups you should complete to ensure that your company website is at its' best.
 This will help you make adjustements and rethink your web strategy.

-Comparing your conversion rates
+How to compare your website's conversion rates

-When it comes to comparing your conversion rate, a cautionnary note is in order.
+When it comes to comparing your conversion rates, a cautionary note is in order.
 If you want to compare two different versions of your subscription form, try to do your test at the same moment of the week.
 Omitting to do so will distort your analysis, as it is widely known that the number of visitors on a website tends to vary depending on what day it is, as well as the time of day.